jamiekimyu/IDD-Fa18-Lab1/README.md

 ![Schematic](https://github.com/jamiekimyu/IDD-Fa18-Lab1/blob/master/20180903_185457.jpg)
 **a.
 Is there computation in your device?
 Where is it?
 What do you think is happening inside the "computer?"**
+I took apart a calculator, which is a computer that is able to perform limited functions.
+Once buttons that correspond to certain numbers are pressed, the numbers are converted to binary and processed through a microprocessor that I assumed was the black, bircular area in the middle of the chip.
+Once the function is calculated the data is outputted through the tape or LCD ribbon to the screen.

 **b.
 Are there sensors on your device?
 How do they work?
 How is the sensed information conveyed to other portions of the device?**
+Information is conveyed from the user by the pressing of buttons on the calculator(0-9,+,-,=, etc.) which is processed into electrical signals and outputter as data through the LCD ribbon to the screen.

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**
+The device is powered through a 3V battery that is taped to the back of the chip.

 **d.
 Is information stored in your device?
 Where?
 How?**
+The numbers inputted by the user are converted to binary and stored in the microprocessor.
+The processor remembers the numbers inputted while the calculator is on.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.

 **Describe what you did here.**
+I looked for either exposed pins or resistors as natural points to try to hijack and implant an LED.
+I couldn't find an exposed PIN but I could see a metal area that had 'R1' next to it.
+When I put the long leg of the LED against the resistor the light turned on.
+I could toggle the LED light on and off by pressing the ON/OFF buttons on the calculator.

 ### 3. Build your light!